 The thickness of the PCB shall be 1.65±10% mm to accommodate regular PCIe x16 connectors on platforms.
 Components of significant height will be placed on the A-side with maximum height limit of 45mm.
-Low profile components of height less than 2.67mm can be placed on the B-side.
-The heat sink fins are parallel to the long edge of the card.
+Low profile components of height less than 2.67mm can be placed on the B-side with exception of M.2s.
+Boot drive M.2 has the option of low-profile connector or enhance serviceability with 5.8mm connector.
+High performance M.2 connector shall be 5.8mm connector only.